MinecraftLetsPlay/Discord-Bot/README.md

 Copyright © 2025 Dennis Plischke

-Private use only.
 All rights reserved.

+This project and its source code are proprietary and confidential.
+Unauthorized copying, distribution, modification, or use of this software is strictly prohibited without explicit permission from the author.